macmeaker/monitoring/README.md

-# My written check scripts
+# Monitoring - My written check scripts
 In my work and in private I work a lot with and on monitoring.
 I use Nagios, Icinga(1) and Icinga2.
 So I have to write some check scripts for new monitoring request.
 I will use this repo for publishing my written check scripts